 Your motivation to exercise can be negatively affected if sweating or working out make your face burn.
 There are a number of common causes of facial hotness, redness or burning during exercise and sweating, and each may have a different solution.

 Any physical activity that constitutes aerobic exercise will affect your heart rate, circulation and the blood vessels in your face and body.
 As you work out, your breathing rate and heart rate both increase, and your blood vessels may dilate as blood is pumped more quickly around your body.

 Rosacea is an incurable skin condition that most commonly affects only the face.
 A sensation of facial skin burning is a typical symptom of rosacea, which may also cause itching, flaking and dry skin.
-If you suffer from rosacea, exercise and sweating will exacerbate these symptoms.
+If you have rosacea, exercise and sweating will exacerbate these symptoms.

 Allergy to Sweat

 Strange as it may sound, it is possible for you to have an allergy to your own sweat.
 As sweat is secreted by your forehead and temples during exercise, this sweat could cause an allergic reaction involving facial itching or burning sensations where the sweat touches your skin.

 A sensation of facial burning can be caused by excessively hot or cold temperatures when you exercise.
 Additionally, high or low humidity can cause a red, itchy or burning face.
 If you exercise in hot weather or in an overheated gym, you will sweat more and your facial blood vessels may rise nearer the surface of your skin, creating a burning sensation.
-Direct sun, very dry air and very cold weather can also cause similar symptoms.